mkst/conker/README.md

 ### Chunk 0

 The first compressed chunk within the ROM is named `chunk0`.
-It does not have a header (unlike the other compressed sections).
-Instead, each file can be identified by its 4-byte header containing the uncompressed size - 4096 bytes (except for the final file).
+It does not have an offsets table (unlike the other compressed sections).
+Instead, the start of each compressed block can be identified by the 4-byte length header that precedes it (`0x00001000` - 4096 bytes).

 Once decompressed these files form a contiguous chunk of code.